Apostasy in the Church

 However we must discern between what is conclusive and what is just conjecture in science.
 We should not just accept the consensus of scientific opinion without question since consensus in science does not determine the truth of a matter.

 The Bible plainly teaches us God created the heavens, the earth, all that is in them and man in six literal 24 hour days and rested on the seventh.
 Scripture also reveals that creation occurred about 6000 years ago and the global flood about 4500 years ago.
-Yet many Christians do not believe this to be historically true and have reinterpreted the Genesis account to accommodate the findings of contemporary science.
+Yet many Christians do not believe this to be historically true and have reinterpreted the Genesis account to accommodate the opinion of contemporary science.

 However this belief creates a serious and unnecessary conflict with the plain reading of Genesis and sound exegesis.
 Those who hold this view I believe have accepted the consensus of scientific opinion and not been sufficiently critical of the naturalistic underpinnings of scientific methods to determine the age of the earth.
 The evidence shows such belief carries potential dangers not only for our own faith in Scripture but also for those we teach and disciple and in particular young Christians who are in the process of growing in the Faith.